lubricants for lubricating Intraocular eye surgical instruments

 ONEcleaner eye surgical instrument water soluble lubricant cleaner delivers the "free rinsing" four enzyme detergents needed for cleaning eye surgical instruments residue free.

-The all-in-ONEcleaner eye surgical instrument lubricant uses an ionic bond which is activated by the higher level temperatures during the final rinse.
-Conventional milk type lubricants have nominal bonding properties and are rinsed off with subsequent cleaning and sterilization cycles.
+The lubricating all-in-ONEcleaner eye surgical instrument cleaning solution uses an ionic bond and is activated by the final rinses.
+Conventional milk type lubricants have nominal bonding properties and are rinsed off during then cleaning and sterilization cycles.

 ONEcleaner eye surgical instrument detergents deliver a water soluble lubricant with every cleaning treatment that cleans rapidly, residue free, and cuts cleaning costs.
-The ONEcleaner lubricant is water soluble, neutral pH, non-irritating, phosphate free, and biodegradable.
+The ONEcleaner lubricant is neutral pH, non-irritating, and biodegradable.